Tencent/Hippy/docs/en-us/guide/integration.md

 import App from './app';

 new Hippy({
-  appName: 'Demo',  // Service name assigned by terminal
+  appName: 'Demo',  // Service name assigned by native
   entryPage: App,   //  Corresponding to the component when the service is started
   silent: false,    // Set to true to turn off the framework log output }).start();